zeek/zeek/scripts/base/init-bare.zeek.rst

    time it out after this interval.
 If 0 secs, then don't time it out (but :zeek:see:`tcp_inactivity_timeout`, :zeek:see:`udp_inactivity_timeout`, and :zeek:see:`icmp_inactivity_timeout` still apply).

-.. zeek:id:: old_comm_usage_is_ok

-   :Type: :zeek:type:`bool`
-   :Attributes: :zeek:attr:`&redef`
-   :Default: ``F``

-   Whether usage of the old communication system is considered an error or not.
-The default Zeek configuration no longer works with the non-Broker communication system unless you have manually taken action to initialize and set up the old comm. system.
-Deprecation warnings are still emitted when setting this flag, but they will not result in a fatal error.

 .. zeek:id:: packet_filter_default